India–Zambia relations: Economic cooperation

 India has for long extended government credit to Zambia to facilitate its development and trade between the countries.
 Support has included soft loans from India's Exim Bank and the donation of transport equipment, agricultural equipment and emergency medical supplies to Zambia.
 During Vice President Hamid Ansari's visit to Zambia in 2010, India extended lines of credit worth $125 million to Zambia to enable it to expand its power generation capacity and to establish the joint venture, 120 MW, Itezhi Tezhi hydropower project.
 Zambia is also part of the Duty Free, Quota Free (DFQF) regime for its exports to India as a Least Developed Country and part of the Government of India's lines of credit programme.

 Technical cooperation

 India extends technical cooperation to Zambia for training its defence and civilian personnel through the Indian Technical and Economic Cooperation Programme.
 Indian armed forces personnel have also been deputed to Zambia to help train the Zambian armed forces.
 Several Zambian defence chiefs have been trained in India and since 1994 a Military Advisory Team of four Indian Army officers have been posted to the Defence Services Command and Staff College in Zambia.

+India also provided lines of credit in various sectors and trained a significant number of Zambian armed forces personnel.